de-Boer-Lab/Genomic-Model-Evaluation-API/src/socket_scripts/Apptainer/Test_Evaluator_Predictor/instructions.md

 Change the `/path_to/` in the .def file to the local file path for the scripts.

-3. Next run: `apptainer build predictor.sif predictor_python_only.def`.
-This will build the Evaluator container that automatically runs `evaluator_API_clean_apptainer.py`.
-In this example the Evaluator container only requires 2 arguments in this order: HOST, PORT.
+3. `cd /predictor_container_sample` and next run: `apptainer build predictor.sif predictor_python_only.def`.
+This will build the Predictor container that automatically runs `predictor_API_clean_apptainer.py`.
+In this example the Predictor container only requires 2 arguments in this order: HOST, PORT.

 4. `predictor.sif` will be created in the `predictor_container_sample` folder